 Over the past several years, The Lab’s team and portfolio of projects have grown in size and scope.
-More than 4000 government employees have attended our classes and our network of alumni continues to expand.
+More than 4,000 government employees have attended our classes and our network of alumni continues to expand.

 What Makes the Lab at OPM Different?